United States color-coded war plans: Leak of the Rainbow 5 plan

 On December 4, 1941, three days before the Japanese attack on Pearl Harbor, the Chicago Tribune, with the headline "F. D. R.'s War Plans!", along with The Times Herald of Washington, D.C., published the Rainbow Five plan.
 The articles, both by the Tribunes Washington correspondent, Chesly Manly, revealed plans to build a 10-million-man Army with a five-million-man expeditionary force to be sent to Europe in 1943 in order to defeat Nazi Germany.

 The publication ignited a storm of controversy in the US, with isolationist politicians claiming Roosevelt was violating his pledge to keep the country out of the European war, while Secretary of War Henry L. Stimson accused the newspapers of unpatriotic behavior and suggested it would be a dereliction of duty for the War Department not to plan for every contingency.
 Germany publicly ridiculed the plan the next day, doubting "whether the entire world shipping would be sufficient to transport 5,000,000 troops to Europe, much less supply them there."

 Privately, the German general staff saw the publication of the plans as extremely valuable intelligence and used its threat of a five-million-man US force in 1943 to argue for temporarily stalling the faltering invasion of the Soviet Union, and concentrating German forces in the west.
 Adolf Hitler vehemently rejected that idea.
-Historian Thomas Fleming suggests that Germany might have prevailed against the UK and the US if he had not.
-The source of the leak has never been determined, with speculation listing several possibilities, including disgruntled or isolationist military officers and even President Roosevelt himself.
+The source of the leak was determined in 1962 in an autobiography by former Senator Burton Wheeler (D-Montana) when he stated that it was he who leaked the secret defense plans to the press.